 Today’s guest article is from Hondo Wallace.
-He took a look at the Streamlight TLR-1 HL, but wants us to warn you in advance these are just initial impressions.
+He took a look at the Streamlight TLR-1 HL weapon-mounted light but wants us to warn you in advance these are just initial impressions.
 Also, he talks a lot in grunts and mutters and only rarely counts as high as 21 even if he’s nekkid so don’t expect a lot of big words or fanciness.
 Just a combat effective eval.
 Though he’s a bit of a broke-dick, courtesy of a helo crash during OEF and a number of fun times as an 0311, his opinion is still mostly good.
 The Mad Duo

 TLR-1 HL Overview by Hondo:

 Looking for a new tactical light for your pistol?
-Well I recently got my hands on Streamlight’s new TLR-1 HL (thanks to TacticalGear.com) and I’m not gonna lie, I like it, I like it a lot and I think you will too.
-Way back in the ole days I had me an old Steamlight on my Glock 22, and I was content with it, but I always wished it was just a little brighter.
+Well, I recently got my hands on Streamlight’s new TLR-1 HL (thanks to TacticalGear.com) and I’m not gonna lie, I like it.
+I like it a lot and I think you will too.
+Way back in the ole days I had me an old Streamlight on my Glock 22, and I was content with it, but I always wished it was just a little brighter.
 I don’t remember what the lumen power was exactly, and to give it it’s due, it was pretty decent for the time.
 (That was way before LED light started to even come into my picture.)

-Those who know will attest that I am nearly as firm a believer in training on the proper use of a handgun mounted light as I am on getting proper shooting training period—after all, when are you more likely to get in a fight?
+Those who know will attest that I am nearly as firm a believer in training on the proper use of a handgun mounted light as I am on getting proper shooting training, period.
+After all, when are you more likely to get in a fight?

 Let me start with the hard facts that you can get from Tactical Gear’s website.